A probabilistic way to discover the rainbow: Behind the curtain -- the formal set-up

 \section{Behind the curtain -- the formal set-up}

-In the preceding sections we computed probabilities in an intuitive manner, and we want to specify this here by stating the corresponding probability spaces precisely.
+In this article we computed probabilities in an intuitive manner, and we want to specify this here by stating the corresponding probability spaces precisely.
 For the $2$-dimensional random walks with $n$ steps considered in section \ref{Two colours}, which represent the filling processes of an $n$-pack of Skittles with only two possible colors, we use

 where $x_i=r$ means that step $i$ is a step to the right, and $x_i=u$ indicates that the $i$th step is a step up.
 Then, we have $|\Omega|=2^n$ and $\mathbb{P}[A] = |A|/2^n$ for each $A \subseteq \Omega$, as used intuitively above.